mgrebenets/mgrebenets.github.io/_posts/2015-02-08-code-coverage-for-ios.md

     --object-directory=${BUILD_DIR} -x > ${COVERAGE_REPORT}
 {% endhighlight %}

-This example also demonstrates the use of filter and exclude options to filter unwanted files from reports.
+This example also demonstrates the use of filter and exclude options to filter unwanted files from reports. `BUILD_DIR` points to the directory you defined with help of `CONFIGURATION_BUILD_DIR` when running the tests.

 The XML output is enough for CI tasks, but to have a sneak peek at readable HTML results on your computer you'll end up nowhere with `gcovr`.
 The tool to help at this time is [lcov](http://ltp.sourceforge.net/coverage/lcov.php).